itsbcit/docker-rakefile/README.md

 ### update

 `Rakefile` self-update.
-Download and overwrite the `Rakefile` with the [latest release](https://github.com/itsbcit/docker-rakefile/releases/latest/download/Rakefile)
+Download and overwrite the `Rakefile` and `libs` directory with the [latest release](https://github.com/itsbcit/docker-rakefile/releases/latest)

 `rake update`